Schedule Your Free Case Evaluation

 Home - Los Angeles Wage And Hour Lawyer

-It’s understandable for any company to seek ways of minimizing overhead costs and maximizing their profit margins, but they must do so ethically.
+It’s understandable for any company to seek ways of minimizing overhead costs and maximizing its profit margins, but it must do so ethically.
 No employer should ever consider intentionally underpaying their employees as a viable option for reducing operating expenses, but employers across all industries continue to commit wage and hour violations of all kinds.

 Many workers in the Los Angeles area have filed and succeeded with civil suits against their employers for violating state and federal wage and hour laws.
 Unfortunately, even after many years of large wage and hour lawsuits, such violations continue throughout California.
-There are employees who are still not given meal and rest breaks, paid overtime, or reimbursed for their out-of-pocket business expenses.
+There are employees who are still not given meals and rest breaks, paid overtime, or reimbursed for their out-of-pocket business expenses, and an employment law attorney can help protect their rights.

-Moreover, some employees are misclassified as salaried employees or not classified as an employee at all — but rather independent contractors.
+Moreover, some employees are misclassified as salaried employees or not classified as employees at all, but rather as independent contractors.
 Therefore, the employer may wrongly treat them as not entitled to overtime pay or meal and rest breaks.

 FIND AN ATTORNEY YOU CAN TRUST FOR A LOS ANGELES WAGE AND HOUR CLAIM